 The Shire Foundation will not accept applications from anyone who has not successfully completed two of the three required GCSEs (or equivalents).
 You will need to apply again once you have at least two GCSEs and preferably all three.

 If you have not yet completed one of the GCSEs you may attend for interview provided you have evidence that you are studying a GCSE course (letter from college tutor) or that you have booked an equivalency test.
 There is a charge for these tests.

 If you are not able to produce evidence of completion of the GSCE requirements by the end of August 2022 you may not commence the training programme.

 3. Application Process

-Applicants must complete all the required personal details on the form and should include the date they have registered for the professional skills tests.
+Applicants must complete all the required personal details on the form.
 They must also provide a personal statement.
 This statement is graded as part of the selection process.
 It is an opportunity for applicants to describe the qualities, skills and experience which they feel makes them suitable for a career in teaching.
-[For advice on completing the application form see the UCAS website]

 If you attend for interview without the originals of the GCSE certificates or required documentation to prove you are studying for the qualification or have applied for copies, you may not be able to proceed with the interview.